Skip to main content

 Master key + X-User-EmailActs as the specified user (by email)

-In all cases, the system permissions and access restrictions of the impersonated user are applied.
+In all cases, the permissions of the resolved user are applied.

 Important notes

-• If no impersonation headers are provided, the request is executed with the workspace owner’s permissions.
+• If no impersonation header is provided, the request runs with the workspace owner’s permissions.

-• The master key does not grant additional permissions beyond those defined by the resolved user context.
+• A Master API key does not grant permissions beyond those of the resolved user.

 Organization API key — organization level (beta)